Have you ever experienced theft, vandalism, or other crime on your construction site?

 6. What is the project timeline?

-Construction site security and surveillance cameras are very important for keeping your site safe.
+Construction surveillance cameras are very important for keeping your site safe.

 But at the end of the project, they will need to be taken down.